go-compression/go-compression.github.io/site/algorithms/lzss.md

 When the encoder gets to the space right before the "SAM", it will look for a space in the search buffer which it finds.
 Then it will search for a space and an "S" (" S") which it doesn't find, so it continues and starts looking for an "A".
 The issue here is that it skips looking for an "S" and continues to encode the "AM" not the "SAM".

-In some rare circumstances the code may generate a reference that with a length that is larger than its offset which will result in an error.
+In some rare circumstances the code may generate a reference with a length that is larger than its offset which will result in an error.

 To fix this, we'll need to rewrite the logic in our encoder a little bit.